American Gold Pen nib makers competed to make increasingly larger nibs. Depicted are examples of larger Gold Pen nibs with pen holders.

 Gold Pen Makers List as of 1850-1851

 Pencil Case Makers are also listed and addressed in the American Pencil Makers page on this website.
-Note that several individuals listed as pencil case makers including Deacon, Eaton, Rauch, Richardson, Smith and produced or had produced a few Gold Pen nibs.
+Note that several individuals listed as pencil case makers including at least Deacon, Eaton, Rauch, Richardson, Smith, and one of the Stewarts produced or had produced a few Gold Pen nibs.

 Pen Makers (Gold.)